 Patella Tendon Knee Strap

 The braces listed above are alike as they feature a wrap-around design that covers the entire knee.
 However, this Patella Tendon Knee Strap targets a specific problem rather than the whole knee.
 It’s a minimalistic-style compression brace that helps reduce various conditions such as bursitis, runner’s knee, patellofemoral syndrome, and much more in a non-bulky and discrete way.

 Because of its visual appearance, weight, and design, users can wear this during or after sports without it being visible.
 For those who suffer from knee injuries, wearing braces at work or in public areas can seem off-putting, but this design isn’t a problem.

 Dual Patellar Tendon Support Strap

-Similarly, this Dual Patellar Tendon Support Strap is another unique type of knee brace.
-Although it supports the same issues as the above, it provides additional aid from being designed with an extra strap to target your quad muscle.
+Similarly, this Dual Patellar Tendon Support Strap is another type of knee brace.
+Although it supports the same issues as the above, it provides additional relief and support from an extra strap that targets your quad muscle.
 You will receive more support for a broader range of muscles than the singular belt style above.
 The dual straps surround the knee cap for greater stability, and the upper support tube prevents the misalignment and overall leg pain attributed to overworked/weakened quads.
 This sleek style is also easy to wear under clothing as an added benefit!

 After reading the above, you should have a broader idea of the different types of knee braces, along with the benefits they offer.
 It is important to remember you should always consult a doctor to know exactly why you are experiencing knee pain!
 Finding the right brace can help get you back on your feet or at least manage your day-to-day symptoms.